-According to the Gemological Institute of America any gemstone whether created in nature or in a lab can be classified as "real" if it contains identical mineral makeup.
-This means that synthetic gemstones are classified and sold as "real", although not as "natural."
+According to the Gemological Institute of America, any gemstone whether created in nature or in a lab can be classified as "real" if it contains identical mineral makeup.
+This means that synthetic gemstones are able to be classified and sold as 'real' but not as 'natural.'
 To be labeled natural, a stone must be produced by nature.
 Learn the differences between lab-created and natural gemstones to make better buying decisions, even when sellers might try to trip you up by labeling both types as 'real.'

 What Makes a Gemstone Real?

-When gemstones are created in nature, they contain specific types of mineral makeup, which gives them their color, clarity and appearance.
+When gemstones are created in nature, they contain specific types of mineral makeup, which gives them their color, clarity, and appearance.
 These natural gemstones are always classified as "real" gems - there is no dispute about their origins or their mineral makeup.
 Additionally, the common practice of heat-treating natural stones to enhance their color doesn't alter their natural distinction.

 Some gemstones can be created in a lab to have identical mineral makeup as the ones found in nature.
 These "lab-created" or "synthetic" gemstones can be called real if their mineral make up is identical to those found in nature.